lxg/l10n/README.md

 The `directory` key specifies where the translations catalogs will be stored.
 It is optional and defaults to `l10n`.

 The `instance` key specifies the variable name of your instance of the `L10n` class.
 It is optional and defaults to `l10n`.
-It can also reflect a deeper structure suche as `this.l10n` or `some.object.l10n`.
+It can also reflect a deeper structure suche as `this.l10n`, `some.object.l10n` or even multiple values like `["this.l10n", "some.object.l10n"]`.

 The `locales` key specifies the locales into which your package should be translated.
 The format for locales is: two lowercase letters for the language, followed by a hyphen (not an underscore!), followed by two uppercase letters for the region/country.
 NOTE: This tool assumes the `en-GB` locale as default, therefore you don’t need to add it.